Rachel's Page

 Some names are identical to existing words, typically of Japanese, English, or Mandarin Chinese origin.
 In those cases, I will spell them exactly the same as the existing words.
 For Japanese, this involves Hepburn romanization.
 For Mandarin, this involves Pinyin romanization.
 For English, this involves American English spellings (where applicable).
 But I don't use proper diacritics in any of these spellings, due to character set problems for my purposes.

-Main Cast | Villains | Movie Characters | Abilities | Items | Locations
+Minor Characters | Abilities | Items | Locations | Other Terms

 Main Cast

-SON Gokuu (孫悟空)
+Son Gokuu (孫悟空)

 The Japanese pronunciation of Chinese 孫悟空.
-SUN Wukong is one of the main characters in the classic Chinese tale 西遊記, best known as "Journey to the West" to English speakers.
-We know that the Dragon Ball character's name is not meant to be SUN Wukong, because the associated furigana reads そんごくう, rather than something approximating the original Mandarin reading.
+Sun Wukong is one of the main characters in the classic Chinese tale 西遊記, best known as "Journey to the West" to English speakers.
+We know that the Dragon Ball character's name is not meant to be Sun Wukong, because the associated furigana reads そんごくう, rather than something approximating the original Mandarin reading.

 Since this is simply a Japanese name unaltered from its original spelling, I use a straight-up transliteration.